end2endzone/cmakeonaplate/README.md

 On Windows platform, the default installation path is `C:\Program Files (x86)\FooLib`.
 On Linux platform, the default installation path is `/usr/local`.

 For convenience reasons, the FooLib's library version matches the same version as the CMake boilerplate.

 ### Installation file structure ###

-When exeecuting the `install` target, the following files will be installed on the system:
+When executing the `install` target, the following files will be installed on the system (assuming a Windows system):

 ```
 C:\PROGRAM FILES (X86)\FOOLIB